NathanBurns3/WebAPI/README.md

 # FinalProject
-Assignment InstructionsDevelop a ASP.NETWebAPI, using Git as a code repository.Each member of your team should have at least one commit to the project.
+Assignment Instructions Develop a ASP.NET Web API, using Git as a code repository.Each member of your team should have at least one commit to the project.
 I would recommend splitting the project into equal parts(the best you can).The WebAPI should conform to the following specifications.

 * Use the latest version of dotnet core
 * Connect to a database using Entity Framework Core